tiya-v25/Sort-Master/README.md

 This project is a personal learning exercise and isn't actively seeking contributions at this time.
 However, feel free to fork the repository and experiment with it on your own!

 ---

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.